Need Help? Give us a call.

 In managing a group, also consider avoiding Groupthink.
 Conformity stems from a natural human desire to be socially accepted and to make wise decisions.
 During group brainstorming exercises the desire for social approval can stunt creativity.
 Psychologist Solomon Asch found that a group can easily fall into a pattern of conformed thought, or groupthink.
 However, you can be an effective leader and break groupthink by suggesting that there are no bad ideas and maintaining an open environment to express ideas where nothing will be off the table.
 You could also share an atypical or absurd idea to make everyone else feel comfortable sharing freely.
 If, as a leader, you act as an innovator advocate, you can change the dynamic of the group from conservative to creative.

-A final concept to consider is Social Loafing where, as a group gets larger, the individual contribution decreases proportionate to the group size.
+A final concept to consider is social loafing where, as a group gets larger, the individual contribution decreases proportionately to the group size.
 There is a diffusion of responsibility created when a group increases in number.
 Consider breaking your team into sub-teams so they feel they are still an important, contributing member of your business.

 Use the ideas and theories listed below to motivate your employees to accomplish your company’s goals.

-1. Hierarchy of Needs: Abraham Maslow believed that people were motivated by needs and organized these needs into a hierarchy of needs triangle.
+Abraham Maslow believed that people were motivated by needs and organized these needs into a hierarchy of needs triangle.
 The needs of each level must be met before a person can progress to the next level.
 This can be directly applied to business.
-From this you can see that you need to recognize and create solutions for your staff to become satisfied in their life before you can achieve ultimate results with your team.
+From this, you can see that you need to recognize and create solutions for your staff to become satisfied in their life before you can achieve ultimate results with your team.